The perfectionist’s shipping problem

 Practice 4: Early feedback loops

 Perfectionism hides in isolation.
 You refine work alone, unobserved, until you’ve addressed every imagined flaw.
 A common design practice holds that sharing work while it is still directionally rough – before surface polish begins – generates more strategic feedback than sharing near-final versions.
-While this comes from practitioner experience rather than a single study, it aligns with Hattie and Timperley’s finding that feedback type varies meaningfully with task stage [5].
+While this comes from practitioner experience rather than a single study, it aligns with educational researcher John Hattie and Helen Timperley’s finding that feedback type varies meaningfully with task stage [5].
 The early share gets you better information.

 The feedback reframes your work from needing to be perfect to needing to be clear about direction.